-Moraic is the Cascadilla Press font for building phonological structures.
-You can order Moraic as a download from Kagi or on CD-ROM from Cascadilla Press.
-When you order from Kagi, you can start using Moraic today -- you'll receive a personal download link via e-mail as soon as Kagi has processed your payment.
+You can order Moraic as a download from FastSpring.
+When you order from FastSpring, you can start using Moraic today.
+You'll receive a personal download link via e-mail as soon as FastSpring has processed your payment.

-Moraic for Mac and MoraicWin work with all current operating systems and applications.
+Moraic for Mac and MoraicWin include the TrueType font, clear instructions, and a key map on a handy reference card.
+The fonts work with all current operating systems and applications.

-Our standard single-user license does not allow Moraic to be installed in shared-computer environments such as computer labs.
-For that sort of environment, we offer a 3-year license for $20 per computer.
-Contact email@example.com for details or to place an order.
+Our standard single-user license agreement does not allow Moraic to be installed in shared-computer environments such as computer labs.
+For that sort of environment, we offer a 1-year license for $20 per computer.
+Contact firstname.lastname@example.org for details or to place an order.

 How to use Moraic